Southern California Expected to See Three Days of Rain, Snow

-A winter storm is headed to Southern California, with rain, mountain snow and gusty winds expected to last through Wednesday.
+A winter storm arrived in Southern California, bringing rain, snow and gusty winds through Wednesday.

-Some light rain was possible after midnight Sunday, and most areas of Los Angeles and Orange County will experience substantial rainfall by Monday morning that will continue throughout the day and Tuesday, according to the National Weather Service.
-Showers are predicted to lighten on Wednesday, though they'll still be intermittent.
+Some light rain began after midnight, and most areas of Los Angeles and Orange County will see significant rainfall by Monday morning.
+Wet conditions will continue throughout the day and into Election Day Tuesday.

+"We're getting some beneficial rain," said forecaster Belen De Leon.
+"The problem is we're getting too much of it at once."

 In the mountains, snow accumulation was possible Monday night at 6,500 to 7,000 feet, where forecasters predicted 6-12 inches, with local amounts up to 20 inches.